gibbscl/operating-system-simulator/README.md

 Contains the various hardware and software components classes

 `src/gui`
 Contains the classes for the graphical user interface, which displays the queue for jobs generated for the OS.
-Currently set up to generate random jobs
+Program is currently set up to generate random jobs.
+Run the build from Gui.java.

 `/programs`
 Shows the setup for piping in user created jobs.